awsdocs/aws-transit-gateway-guide/doc_source/tgw-vpc-attachments.md

 1. Choose the search bar, select **Resource type** from the menu, and then select **VPC**\.

 1. The VPC attachments are displayed\.
-Choose an attachment to view its details or to add tags\.
+Choose an attachment to view its details\.

 **To view your VPC attachments using the AWS CLI**
 Use the [describe\-transit\-gateway\-vpc\-attachments](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-transit-gateway-vpc-attachments.html) command\.